WhoisNeon/Nexus-Hub/README.md

 * **Icons:** Utilizes `@phosphor-icons/web` for visual elements.
 * **Fonts:** Uses the `Inter` font family.

-## Usage 🚀

-Since System Info Hub is a single-page HTML application, you can simply open the `index.html` file in your web browser to view your system information.

 ## Credits 📜

 * Copyright © 2025 [WhoisNeon](https://github.com/WhoisNeon)